The Programme

 Aanya Tan·Primary 5Sustainable Living

-Self-Watering Plant System
+Smart Self-Watering Plant

-Build 01 · 4 weeks · 6 lessons · 9 reflections · 7 photos · code published
+Build 01 · 4 weeks · 4 lessons · 9 reflections · 7 photos · code published

 Science, Technology, Engineering & MathCodingDesign, Technology & EngineeringComputational ThinkingProgramming & 3D ModellingRoboticsEntrepreneurship & Innovation

-A child who has spent months building, reflecting, and iterating on real projects has something substantive to show.
 We don't guarantee admission outcomes, but we give your child the raw material to represent themselves honestly.

 Referencing DSA-Sec categories factually, not as an admission claim.
 Code Gakko does not guarantee DSA outcomes.

-Beyond Launch Day
+Beyond Launch Day · 27 June 2026

 For schools + teachers